 From the first time I saw it (first run, in a theater in December 1989), I knew that “National Lampoon’s Christmas Vacation” would be the best Christmas film I would ever see.
-I would come to appreciate “A Christmas Story” (click here for my review) as the classic it is only after several viewings and I would enjoy others, but none can compare to “Christmas Vacation.”
-It is simply perfect (although the current Comcast grid gives it a measly two stars – I wonder which fool put that one up there) and there isn’t one thing that could be changed to make it a better Christmas movie.
-Our daughter pointed up recently that the legendary John Hughes wrote “Christmas Vacation.”
+I would come to appreciate “A Christmas Story” (click here for my review) as the classic that it is only after several viewings and I would enjoy others, but none can compare to “Christmas Vacation.”
+It is simply perfect and there isn’t one thing that could be changed to make it a better Christmas movie.
+Our daughter once pointed up that the legendary John Hughes wrote “Christmas Vacation.”
 I had forgotten that.
 No wonder it is so good (and check out its comedy roots in my review below).

 ‘National Lampoon’s Christmas Vacation’

-(1989; 97 minutes; rated PG-13; directed by Jeremiah Chechik and starring Chevy Chase, Beverly D’Angelo, Randy Quaid and Johnny Galecki; can be found weekly or more often at Christmastime on a variety cable movie channels)
+(1989; 97 minutes; rated PG-13; directed by Jeremiah Chechik and starring Chevy Chase, Beverly D’Angelo, Randy Quaid and Johnny Galecki)

 HERE’S THE REAL ‘JOY TO THE WORLD’

 “Christmas Vacation” has it all: a wonderful story (perfectly written for the screen by John Hughes – see a full explanation of this later), a great headlining cast with Chevy Chase in his best-ever performance on screen; a very competent and special supporting cast; and just all the little things that make a great holiday film.
 Check my blog here on Christmas Day for an overview of my take on Christmas films.

-The story of “Christmas Vacation” is simple: “Clark Griswold,” played by Chevy Chase, is always the happiest at the Christmas season and wants the whole family to come to his house for the holiday.
-So he and his wife, “Ellen Griswold” played by Beverly D’Angelo, invite both sets of parents over and the Christmas season is off and spluttering with karma, fate and everyone’s foibles coming out in full-force in some twisted attempt to thwart Chase’s good intentions to have the perfect holiday.
+The story of “Christmas Vacation” is simple: “Clark Griswold,” played by Chase, is always the happiest at the Christmas season and wants the whole family to come to his house for the holiday.
+So, he and his wife “Ellen Griswold,” played by Beverly D’Angelo, invite both sets of parents over and the Christmas season is off and spluttering with karma, fate and everyone’s foibles coming out in full-force in some twisted attempt to thwart Chase’s good intentions to have the perfect holiday.
 He even gets screwed by his company on his Christmas bonus.

 From cutting down their own tree (forgetting a saw) to problems with the Christmas light to the tree drying out, the Griswolds stagger head-first into every door they have to open for the season.
 Their family members are quarrelsome, critical and demanding; the kids are sullen; and the neighbors are yuppie scum.
-The funniest family member, cousin “Edward ‘Eddie’ Johnson” played by Randy Quaid, shows up unannounced (and uninvited) and quickly stakes claim to again being the quirkiest of them all (we were introduced to him as a bit of a perv in “National Lampoon’s Vacation” … “Christmas Vacation” is its second sequel).
+The funniest family member, cousin “Edward ‘Eddie’ Johnson” played by Randy Quaid, shows up unannounced (and uninvited) and quickly stakes claim to again being the quirkiest of them all (we were introduced to him as a bit of a perv in “National Lampoon’s Vacation” and “Christmas Vacation” is the franchise’s second sequel).

-Yet, Chase perseveres and the Christmas spirit prevails and everyone has a wonderfully merry Christmas at the end.
-Of course they’re all more than somewhat and literally bruised from the bumpy ride, but, hey, who’s complaining now?
+Yet as you expect, Chase perseveres and the Christmas spirit prevails and everyone has a wonderfully merry Christmas at the end.
+Of course, they’re all more than somewhat and literally bruised from the bumpy ride, but, hey, who’s complaining now?
 Except the squirrel, of course!

 Here’s a look at the principal cast members:

 - Golden Globe nominee (not for this one) D’Angelo holds her own easily with Chase and doesn’t have to rely on any R-rated shower scenes to make an impression here like she did in “Vacation.”
 She’s good at making every attempt to be the balance to Chase’s energy for the holiday and pretty much has to clean-up each mess after him (she even solves the Christmas light problems).
 However, at the end of the day she just can’t be as good as Chase.
 D’Angelo has also been in “Hair” and “American History X” and was also in the little-remembered “Maid to Order” with Ally Sheedy (click here for my review).
 She was nominated for “Coal Miner’s Daughter.”

 - Golden Globe nominee (not for this one) Johnny Galecki, currently on top of the TV world with his megahit sitcom “The Big Bang Theory,” does OK work here as son “Rusty ‘Russ’ Griswold,” but doesn’t distinguish himself.
 He doesn’t disappoint, but he doesn’t make his character outstanding, either.
 Galecki also did “In Time.”
 He was nominated for “The Big Bang Theory.”

 - Veteran actor and Golden Globe nominee (not for this one) E.G. Marshall plays “Arthur ‘Art’ Smith,” who is Chase’s father-in-law.
-Marshall does a good job as the crusty, critical family member who likes talking about his various ailments.
-Marshall was also in “The Caine Mutiny” as the prosecutor (click here for my review) and “Tora!
+Marshall does a good job as the tough, critical family member who likes talking about his various ailments.
+Marshall was excellent in “The Caine Mutiny” as the prosecutor (click here for my review) and “Tora!
 Tora!
 Tora!” (click here for my review).
 He was nominated for TV’s “The Defenders” and died in 1998 at 84 of lung cancer.

 - John Randolph plays “Clark Griswold Sr.” and, of course, is Chase’s father.
 He’s calm, collected and very supportive of his son.
 He’s the role model for Chase, except he doesn’t have the bad luck.
 Randolph was in “Serpico,” “Prizzi’s Honor” (click here for my review) and is even neat in the wonderful chick flick and one of my favorites “You’ve Got Mail” (click here for my review).
 He died in 2004 at 88 of natural causes.

-- The often underrated and three-time Primetime Emmy nominee Brian Doyle-Murray plays Chase’s boss “Frank Shirley” and he does a great job being the uptight executive who cancels the company’s Christmas bonuses.
+- The often underrated and three-time Primetime Emmy nominee Brian Doyle-Murray plays Chase’s boss “Frank Shirley” and he does a great job being the uptight executive who cancel’s the company’s Christmas bonuses.
 He runs afoul of Quaid and is also perfect being the victim.
 He was the caddy supervisor in “Caddyshack” and has also been in “Groundhog Day.”
 He was nominated and is best-known for his work on “Saturday Night Live.”

 - The yuppies next door are played by Julia Louis-Dreyfus and Nicholas Guest as “Margo and Todd Chester.”
 They are narcissistic fools who turn their nose up at Christmas.
 Chase has a great one-liner for them, shoots a javelin of ice into their stereo and finally knocks a tree through their window.
 Of course Louis-Dreyfus is best known for TV’s “Seinfeld” while Guest was in “Star Trek II: The Wrath of Khan” and is the brother of the actor married to Jamie Lee Curtis.

 - Finally, I’ll mention that Nicolette Scorsese plays “Mary,” who is a counter person that Chase makes embarrassing comments to while shopping (she’s wearing the thong underwear).
 Scorsese also is the girl taking off her bathing suit at Chase’s fantasy pool.
 She was also in “Boxing Helena.”

 By the way in a most important footnote, both “National Lampoon’s Vacation” and “Christmas Vacation” are adapted for the screen by Hughes from short stories he wrote for the “National Lampoon” humor magazine.
 For those who were children in the late 1950s, the stories are priceless mirrors and something we can all relate to.
 You can click here to read Hughes’ original short story titled “Christmas ’59.”
-The Christmas story was the sequel short story to his original “Vacation ’58” short (click here to read it).
+The Christmas story was the sequel short story to his original “Vacation ’59” short (click here to read it).
 Unlike the short story, the movie “Vacation” doesn’t mention that All-American founder of the mouse empire (they didn’t under threat of litigation by that company).

 - Galecki not only was in “Christmas Vacation,” but was also in 1989’s only other Christmas-themed film, “Prancer.”